TheHypnoo/LabHouse-Radio/README.md

 ### Getting Started

-Bambai contains the app code along all dependencies you will need in order to start developing.
+LabHouse Radio contains the app code along all dependencies you will need in order to start developing.

 ### Run locally